Learn how to embrace diversity and inclusion in your day-to-day work: Hire differently, work differently, collaborate differently.

-A certificate of completion will be sent to successful participants who complete all modules of the course.
+A certificate of completion issued by Digital Society School (part of the Amsterdam University of Applied Sciences) will be sent to successful participants who complete all modules of the course.

-- wants to know about diversity and dive a bit deeper into the topic
+- Someone who wants to know about diversity and dive a bit deeper into the topic.

 The course is designed to be interactive.
 Therefore, you will be discussing and applying the theory to relate it to your work and daily lives.
 In order to give the space to most styles of learning, there will be opportunities for you to work alone, in small teams and in bigger groups.
 However, we can take into consideration other less common learning styles.
 For that, please let us know your preferences or reservations once you have registered for the course.